hnick2021/hnick2021.github.io/README.md

 ## Publications

 **Qishen Han**, Biaoshuai Tao, and Lirong Xia.
 2023.
 Average Envy-freeness for Indivisible Items.
-In Equity and Access in Algorithms, Mechanisms, and Optimization (EAAMO ’23).ACM, New York, NY, US. [[Arxiv]](https://arxiv.org/pdf/2301.12653.pdf)
+In Equity and Access in Algorithms, Mechanisms, and Optimization (EAAMO ’23).
+Association for Computing Machinery, New York, NY, US. [[Arxiv]](https://arxiv.org/pdf/2301.12653.pdf)

 Ao Liu, **Qishen Han**, Lirong Xia, Nengkun Yu.
 2023.
 Accelerating Voting by Quantum Computation.
 Proceedings of the Thirty-Ninth Conference on Uncertainty in Artificial Intelligence (UAI ’23), in Proceedings of Machine Learning Research 216:1274-1283 [[PDF]](https://proceedings.mlr.press/v216/liu23a/liu23a.pdf)